A Descriptive and Normative Theory of Human Beliefs in RLHF: Agent-Labeler Disagreements in Human Preference Collection

-\textit{Analyze the following feedback about a car's driving skills and rate its safety from 1 to 10 stars.
+Immediately after priming, we asked participants to provide free-text feedback directed specifically at the car's capabilities---namely, which skills they think would be useful for the car to learn to become a more effective driver.
+Because this question is directed at the agent's capabilities rather than driving risk in general, the responses serve as a probe of participants' beliefs about the agent.
+To quantify these responses, we used GPT-4 \citep{gpt4} to conduct a sentiment analysis for each response and provide a 1--10 star rating, using the following prompt: \begin{quote} \textit{``Analyze the following feedback about a car's driving skills and rate its safety from 1 to 10 stars.
 Are there any skills this car need to learn to be a more effective driver?
-Only consider the presence of any safety concerns and suggestions for improvement with small consideration for factors unrelated to safety: Feedback: (PARTICIPANT'S FEEDBACK) Provide a structured analysis with reasons for the assigned score.}
+Only consider the presence of any safety concerns and suggestions for improvement with small consideration for factors unrelated to safety: Feedback: [PARTICIPANT'S FEEDBACK] Provide a structured analysis with reasons for the assigned score.''} \end{quote} GPT-4 was the strongest model available at the time our study was conducted.
+We chose an LLM over human sentiment annotators for greater consistency, as LLM-based annotations have been shown to achieve higher internal consistency than human annotators for sentiment analysis tasks \citep{bojic2025comparing, zhang2024sentiment}; rating the safety sentiment of short free-text responses on a numerical scale is straightforward relative to the benchmarks studied in that work.

-Figure \ref{fig:gpt4sentiment} shows that immediately after priming, participants primed with the unsafe priming had lower sentiment scores regarding the car's capabilities than the participants in the safe priming group, suggesting that priming had an impact on their beliefs.
+Figure \ref{fig:gpt4sentiment} shows that immediately after priming, participants primed with the unsafe priming had lower sentiment scores regarding the car's capabilities than the participants in the safe priming group, suggesting that priming had an impact on their beliefs about the agent specifically.
+This establishes the first link in the causal chain we aim to demonstrate---that priming shifts beliefs about agent capabilities.
+The Kruskal--Wallis and Dunn--Bonferroni analysis of the Likert preference data below establishes the second link---that these shifted beliefs in turn affect labeling behavior.